The Folly: second arc

 ‘see some thieving in your line.
 Much the same thing,

-‘I’ve been heard to say so.
+‘I have been heard to say so.
 Shall we part company, constable?

 Or have you shopping of your own to do?’